ublue-os/website/docs/index.md

     ---
     Act as a proving ground for new ideas around the Linux desktop like [Fleek](https://getfleek.dev/), [Forge](https://github.com/ublue-os/forge), [Yafti](https://github.com/ublue-os/yafti), and [Boxkit](https://github.com/ublue-os/boxkit)

-- :material-heart:{ .lg .middle } __Community__
+- :material-package-variant-closed-check:{ .lg .middle } __Codecs Included__

     ---
+    Several different [codecs](https://universal-blue.org/guide/codecs/?h=codecs) are already preinstalled and ready to be decoded and encoded at will

+- :material-heart:{ .lg .middle } __Customization__

+    ---
+    It's still the same Linux desktop that you are already familiar with when it comes to unbridled customization

+- :material-tools:{ .lg .middle } __Community__

+    ---
-    Help new contributors to start their cloud native and open source journeys no matter their skill level.
+    Help new contributors to start their cloud native and open source journeys no matter their skill level

 </div>

+### Main/Nvidia Images:

+Our images offer:
+- GNOME
+- KDE
+- XFCE
+- LXQt
+- Budgie
+- MATE
+- Cinnamon
+- Sway

-Our images offer GNOME, KDE, XFCE, LXQt, Budgie, and MATE, with more being [added regularly](/images).
+More desktop environments and standalone window managers are being [added regularly](/images).
 Our [NVIDIA images](/images/nvidia) offer a unique blend of reliability and ease of use that you won't find anywhere else.

-These are offered in a variety of images to fit your needs:
+**These are also offered in a variety of images to fit your needs:**

+### Specialized Hardware Images:
 - [Asus](/images/asus) - Fedora-based images with [asus-linux.org](https://asus-linux.org) kernels
 - [Framework](/images/framework) - Framework's recommended Fedora settings
 - [Legion](/images/legion) - Fedora-based images with support Lenovo Legion laptops and Legion Go
 - [Surface](/images/surface) - Fedora-based images with [linux-surface](https://github.com/linux-surface/linux-surface) kernels

+### Featured Custom Images:

-Check out [Bazzite](/images/bazzite), the ultimate gaming setup for your PC, Steam Deck, ASUS ROG Ally and Legion Go.
+- Check out [Bazzite](/images/bazzite), the ultimate gaming setup for your PC, Steam Deck, ASUS ROG Ally and Legion Go.
 Fedora's upstream pipeline automated directly to your device, nice.

-[Bluefin](/images/bluefin) is a simple to use desktop with the mission of serving a mass audience.
+- [Bluefin](/images/bluefin) is a simple to use desktop with the mission of serving a mass audience.
 The [Bluefin DX](/images/bluefin/developer-experience) edition is designed to be the ultimate Linux workstation for open source developers.

-And last, but not least, check out [Beyond](https://github.com/ublue-os/beyond), our collaboration with [Cassidy James Blaede](https://cassidyjames.com/), a peek into his vision of a future GNOME desktop.
+- And last, but not least, check out [Beyond](https://github.com/ublue-os/beyond), our collaboration with [Cassidy James Blaede](https://cassidyjames.com/), a peek into his vision of a future GNOME desktop.

+If you choose one of these images and want to try another one without losing any of your user data then rebase to one of our images listed [here](https://universal-blue.org/images/).

 ## Why would I use these?